-How to value a business based on revenue?
+Are you valuing a company based on its revenue?
+Wondering how to handle it?
 In short, the best way is to compare your company against recent sales of similar businesses.

 If the sold companies look much like your business, you can come up with a decent value estimate using valuation multiples.

 The multiples let you calculate your business value based on its financial performance.

 One valuation multiple that stands out is the business price to its gross revenues.
 Others include value measures based on the company’s net profits, gross margin, EBITDA, cash flow, assets, and value of business owners equity.